dragon-dune/dragon-dune/README.md

 Starting with the Emperor, and the proceeding in player order, all players may (in the following order):

+1. If they current player is the Goblins, they may disband some or all of one stack of tokens.
-1. Move five tokens from the players graveyard to the bank.
+2. The current player may remove five tokens from the players graveyard.
-2. Conscript up to 2 tokens onto any territory where they already have tokens.
+3. The current player may conscript up to 2 tokens onto any territory where they already have tokens.
 This action is free.
-3. Hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
+4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
+The payment is made directly to the Goblins.

+    -   Payments made by the Goblins are half price, rounded up.
+    -   Payments made by the Goblins are paid to the bank
+    -   The player may play a Special Card to pay half price, rounded up.

-4. Move one stack of tokens through two territories, or through four territories if they have access to griffins.
+5. The current player may move one stack of tokens through two territories.

+    -   The Orcs may move through three territories.
+    -   If the player has access to griffins (If they control of 3★ or 5★) then they may move through four territories.
+    -   The player may play a Special Card to make a second movement this round.

-5. Disband some or all of one stack of tokens.
+6. If the current player is not the Goblins, they may disband some or all of one stack of tokens.
+7. Then the whole process repeats for the next player in player order.

 Battle Round:
 -------------

-Starting with the Emperor, and the proceeding in player order,

-if a player has tokens in the same territory another player,

-they shall do the following (in the following order):
+Starting with the Emperor, and the proceeding in player order, if a player has tokens in the same territory another player, they shall do the following (in the following order):

 1. The player whose turn it is is the attacking player.
 2. If the Elves are taking part in the battle, they may ask what one of